Frequently Asked Questions

 • Qur’anic teachings emphasize that men and women share the same religious duties such as prayer, fasting, giving charity, and seeking knowledge, and are equally accountable before God and deserving of reward for their good deeds.

-• They enjoy the same rights, including the right to choose their spouse and to own and keep their property and income.
+• Both have the same rights, such as the right to choose their spouse and to divorce, and the right to keep their own property and income.

 • While throughout much of history and still today women have been viewed and treated as lesser beings in various cultures and societies, this is usually due to cultural influences.

-• The Qur’an instructs both men and women to dress modestly (hijab), but how this is practiced is culturally-based and therefore varies greatly in form.
+• The Qur’an instructs both men and women to behave and dress modestly, but how this is practiced varies greatly in form.

-• Many Muslim women follow a dress code which includes covering everything except their face and hands in public, while others emphasize modest behavior and dress.
+• Many Muslim women follow a dress code which they interpret from Scriptures to include covering everything except their face and hands in public, including their hair.

 • According to a 2013 Pew poll, majorities of Muslims in diverse countries believe that women should be free to choose whether or not to cover their hair.

-• Religious teachings encourage both men and women to dress modestly by wearing loose clothing that covers most of the body.
+• Religious teachings encourage both men and women to behave and dress modestly by wearing loose clothing that covers most of the body.

-• There are different opinions on this subject.
-The view of many Muslim scholars is that abortion is permissible for medical or other valid reasons for up to the first four months of the pregnancy.
-Other valid reasons include rape, incest or, in some cases, pregnancies of unmarried mothers.
+• There is a spectrum of views and opinions on this subject.
+The moderate view of Muslim scholars is that abortion is permissible for medical or other valid reasons for up to the first four months of the pregnancy.

 • However, abortion out of fear of financial need is prohibited in the Qur’an because the Qur’an teaches that God is the provider for all of His creation.